-Osteoarthritis (OA) is a common joint disease that most often affects middle-age to elderly people, as the most common form of arthritis.
+Osteoarthritis (OA) is a common joint disease that most often affects middle-aged to elderly people, as the most common form of arthritis.
 According to the Centers for Disease Control and Prevention (CDC), more than 30 million Americans are estimated to have OA in some form.

-Although it is more common in older Americans, people in their 20s and 30s can suffer with osteoarthritis pain.
+Although it is more common in older Americans, people in their 20s and 30s can suffer from osteoarthritis pain.
 However, there is often an underlying reason, such as joint injury or repetitive joint stress from overuse.

 Commonly referred to as “wear and tear” of the joints, OA is actually a disease of the entire joint, involving the cartilage, joint lining, ligaments, and bone.
 It is characterized by a breakdown of the cartilage (tissue cushioning the bone of a joint), bony changes of the joints, deterioration of tendons and ligaments, and various degrees of inflammation of the joint lining (synovium).

 Although some joint changes are irreversible, most OA patients will not need joint replacement surgery.
 The goal of osteoarthritis treatment is pain management and improved function.
 There is no cure for the disease, but some treatments attempt to slow disease progression.

 Osteoarthritis (OA) is the most common chronic (long-lasting) joint condition.
 It is a slowly progressive joint disease typically seen in middle-aged to elderly people, although it can occur in adults of any age.

 With OA, the cartilage within a joint begins to break down, and the underlying bone begins to slowly change, becoming worse over time.
 It commonly occurs in the weight-bearing joints of the hips, knees, and spine.
 OA can also affect the fingers, thumb, neck, and large toe.
 The condition causes pain, stiffness, swelling, and reduced function.
 In some cases, the patient is no longer able to do daily tasks or work.